ErickAvilaB/linux-setup/README.md

 ***

 ## Distribution
 Xubuntu is an Ubuntu flavour which uses xfce as graphic environment.
-Download the **Supported LTS release: 20.04, Focal Fossa** ISO from the [official page](https://xubuntu.org/release/20-04/).
+Download the **Supported LTS release: 22.04** ISO from the [official page](https://xubuntu.org/release/20-04/).
 ***

 ## Hour